project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 - RAM: > 1.5GB
 - CPU: 2 cores (> 2 GHz/core)

 ## Sunbird Components

 Installing Sunbird requires two primary software components:
 - Sunbird portal or web application
 - Sunbird services stack or the back-end API interface

+## Test the dependency versions

 ## Set Up the Sunbird Application

 These instructions will install the v1.9 version of the Sunbird application.
-Code examples, shown here are Linux based and should not differ when executed on WINDOWS(r).
-If there is any impediment using WINDOWS(r) commandline shell or PowerShell, then you might want to try using Cygwin(r) to perform the Sunbird developer install.
+Code examples, shown here are Linux based (should not differ when executed on Windows(r)).
+If there is any impediment using Windows(r) commandline shell or PowerShell, then you might want to try using Cygwin to perform the Sunbird developer install.

 1. Launch a commandline terminal.

-1. Ensure that the system PATH variable points to the folders where git, node, nodemon and gulp are located.
+1. Ensure that the system PATH variable points to paths where `git`, `node`, `nodemon` and `gulp` are located.
 If for some reason you are unable to find an executable by the name of node, then try nodejs instead.

 1. Change directory into the folder which you've designated as the top level folder of the Sunbird application.